MojoliciousDotIO/mojolicious.io/blog/2018/12/12/dancer-and-minion/index.markdown

         return @invalid_queues;
     }

+With that in place, it was easy for our `queue_job()` method to throw an error if the developer tried to add a job to an invalid queue:

     sub queue_job( $self, $args ) {
         my $job_name = $args->{ name     } or die "queue_job(): must define job name!";
         my $guid     = $args->{ guid     } or die "queue_job(): must have GUID to process!";